To each and every American citizen,

 Robert F. Kennedy

-We know from our journey through psychology and neurology that human beings have needs, and we know from experience that people are going to do what they need to do in order to meet those needs.
+We know from our brief journey through psychology and neurology that human beings have needs, and we know from experience that people are going to do what they need to do in order to meet those needs.
 We know that the most developed, advanced state of mind a person can achieve is either engaged in stimulus independent thought or lost in a state of flow.
-And we know that freedom is inherently tied to a person’s needs, with self-actualization representing the freest version of that person.
+And we know that one’s freedom is inherently tied to their needs, with self-actualization representing the freest version of that person.
 Having investigated the core drivers of human behavior and the function of our most advanced neurological groups, we must now turn our attention to the broader picture of human civilization.

 "All the world's a stage, And all the men and women merely Players"